Join us as we observe International Overdose Awareness Day on August 31, 2022.

 You can get additional resources and see what people across the globe are doing to raise awareness and reduce stigma by searching #EndOverdose, #OverdoseAware and #IOAD on social media.

 See our blog post, Overdoses, Naloxone and the Georgia 911 Medical Amnesty Law, for in-depth information on the signs of a drug overdose and how you should respond in an emergency situation to save a life.
-For an informative one-page reference guide to this information, see our Inspired newsletter on Overdose Prevention.
+For an informative one-page reference guide to additional information, see our Inspired newsletters on Prescription Drug Misuse, Cleaning Out the Medicine Cabinet and Prescription Medication Storage & Disposal.